 For booking tours, transfers and SIM cards we recommend Get Your Guide, Viator or Klook.

 Many of the fine fashion stores along Marunouchi Naka-Dori Street also have their own Christmas displays outside.
-For instance in 2024, Tiffany’s has the most beautiful woodpecker illumination outside their stall, made to look like sparkling gems and jewels.
+For instance in 2024, Tiffanyโs had the most beautiful woodpecker illumination outside their stall, made to look like sparkling gems and jewels.

-From now until 13 January 2025, Tokyo Marunouchi Christmas is ‘Game On’ and the Nintendo lights are one of the best Christmas lights in Tokyo to visit.
-The outdoor Marunouchi Winter Illuminations stay on until mid February 2025.
+From mid November 2026 until mid January 2027, Tokyo Marunouchi Christmas lights are someย of the best Christmas lights in Tokyo to visit.
+The outdoor Marunouchi Winter Illuminations stay on until mid February 2027.

 Yokohama at Christmas is a magical time as the famous Yokohama Red Brick Warehouse transforms into a festive and fun place with an outdoor Christmas market spread over two plazas and a huge Christmas tree as the centrepiece.

-We visited this year’s Yokohama Christmas Market on opening night (22 November 2024) and there was a huge queue to get in.
+We visited last yearโs Yokohama Christmas Market on opening night and there was a huge queue to get in.

-Yokohama 2024 Christmas market tickets start from 500 yen and you can purchase tickets online in advance from 8 November 2024 – for more details visit the official Yokohama Christmas website >
+Yokohama 2026 Christmas market tickets are expected to start from 500 yen and you will be able to purchase tickets online later this year from the official Yokohama Christmas website >

 Each year, the Yokohama Art Rink has designs by a different artist plus there are lots of live music and special ice-skating events.
 Afterwards, grab some crafts and gorgeous Christmas gifts in the shops inside or at the outdoor market.
 See our Red Brick Warehouse guide here >